IVYMWAI/Mental-Health/README.md

 1. Data Preprocessing: Cleaning and preparing the dataset for machine learning.
 2.Exploratory data analysis to explore relationships between variables.
 3.Hypotheses testing to identify variables that are significantly associated wuth symptoms of depressive and anxiety disorders.
-4.Feature Engineering: Extracting relevant features from the data.
+4.Visualization: Using bar charts and heatmaps to show the correlation between variables and depression indicators.
-5.Model Development: Creating machine learning models to predict indicators of anxiety and depression.
+5.Feature Engineering: Extracting relevant features from the data.
-6.Evaluation: Assessing the model's performance through appropriate metrics.
+6.Model Development: Creating machine learning models to predict indicators of anxiety and depression.
-7.Interpretability: Understanding the importance of various features in the prediction.
+7.Evaluation: Assessing the model's performance through appropriate metrics.
-8.Visualization: Visualizing the results and insights.
+8.Interpretability: Understanding the importance of various features in the prediction.

 ## Methodology